-My drive from Reykjavik took me past lush green meadows with old-wooden cabins dotted around the countryside, each one with its own rusting tractor out the front, till I could see Seljalandsfoss, one of Iceland’s most famous waterfalls, its power visible from miles away with the faint outline of spray catching the light.
+My drive from Reykjavik took me past lush green meadows with old-wooden cabins dotted around the countryside, each one with its own rusting tractor out the front.
+My drive also took my past Seljalandsfoss, one of Iceland’s most famous waterfalls, its power visible from miles away with the faint outline of spray catching the light.

 I wasn’t looking at that though.
 My eyes were firmly on the brilliant white of Solheimajokull glacier off into the distance.

-For me, I was there for one thing – to go ice climbing in Iceland.
+For me, I was in the country for one thing – to go ice climbing in Iceland.
 This is something that I’ve always wanted to do.
 Now it was time to test myself to the limit.

 Climbing with Iceland Mountain Guides

-In the car park to Sólheimajökull I met Pete from Iceland Mountain Guides, my guide for the day and the guy literally showing me the ropes to ice climbing.
+In the car park to Solheimajokull I met Pete from Iceland Mountain Guides, my ice climbing guide for the day and the guy literally showing me the ropes.

 As we kitted up he asked me why I was in Iceland, and I told him I wanted to do something completely new and to challenge myself.
 He had a wry smile as if to suggest that the day would be a challenge.

 At uni I used to go indoor climbing a lot and I absolutely loved it.
 I loved how in that one moment when you’re on the wall that’s all the matters.
 You have a single goal – get to the top – and it doesn’t which way you go as long as you get there.

-I wanted to recapture that spirit again and Pete was there to help me do it.
-That was the idea anyway.
+I wanted to recapture that spirit again, and Pete was there to help me do it.

-After we kitted up it was a short 15-minute walk to get to the bottom of the glacier where we put on our crampons.
+After we kitted up it was a short 15-minute walk from the car park to get to the bottom of the glacier.
+This was where we put on our crampons.

 One thing that really struck me about the glacier at Solheimajokull was its colour.
 Unlike most of the glaciers I saw in Greenland which were various shades of white, this one was flecked with black, deep dark lines running through it.